mincongzhang/AAD/aad_forward_mode_detail.md

 Note that this also requires two seperate evaluations of $f$.
 If we generalise this method to compute $n$ partial derivatives of a function then we can expect to require $n+1$ separate computations of $f$.

-### Automatic Differentiation Forward Mode - Dual Number
+### Automatic Differentiation Forward Mode - Dual Numbers

 Let's check the equation again: